FredMunene/eth-safari_2.0/README.md

 ## 🌊 How We Integrate AQUA Protocol

 The core of the Ops Hub's trust and transparency comes from its integration with the **Aqua Protocol**.
 We use Aqua to create a tamper-proof, verifiable audit trail for all key logistical operations.
+Rather than minting attestations inside the Supabase edge function (which runs on Deno), we now proxy attestation requests to a dedicated **Node.js attestation service**.
+That Node server runs `aqua-js-sdk` in a Node runtime and writes the resulting hashes back to Supabase.

 -   **Verifiable Approvals:** When an organizer approves a travel request, an Aqua attestation is created.
 This serves as an immutable proof of approval, containing details like the stipend amount and itinerary.
 -   **On-Site Check-Ins:** Participants can be checked into venues using a QR code linked to their approval attestation.
 Each scan generates a signed "check-in" event, providing a verifiable record of attendance.